brainbeanapps/contact-form-7/readme.txt

 For more information, see [Releases](http://contactform7.com/category/releases/).

+= 4.3.1 =

+* Use wp_loaded action hook instead of init to initialize the controller process.
+* Fixed: Validation error messages for Really Simple CAPTCHA fields didn’t appear.
+* Display an alert message if there is a reCAPTCHA widget left unanswered.
+* Translations for Portuguese, Hungarian, and Turkish have been updated.

 = 4.3 =

 * reCAPTCHA module has been introduced.
 * Translations for Croatian, Danish, Persian, and Swedish have been updated.
 * WordPress 4.2 or higher is required.

-= 4.2.2 =

-* Fixed: Possible empty name attribute of form element (invalid HTML5).
-* Translations for Portuguese, Hungarian, and Spanish have been updated.

-= 4.2.1 =

-* Corrected admin script dependencies.
-* Shows a hint for keyboard operation in the editor screen.
-* Translations for Estonian, Portuguese, Dutch, and Turkish have been updated.

-= 4.2 =

-* Renewal of the editor screen.
-* Translation for Slovene has been updated.
-* WordPress 4.1 or higher is required.